-The Nurse Licensure Compact (NLC) was created largely to make it easier for nurses to continue to practice when moving to another state.
-States that are part of the NLC allow nurses to practice in other participating NLC states without having to obtain additional licenses or coursework.
+The Nurse Licensure Compact (NLC) was mainly created to make it easier for registered nurses and licensed practical/vocational nurses (LPN/LVNs) to continue to practice when moving to another state.
+States that are part of the NLC allow nurses to practice in other participating NLC states without obtaining additional licenses or coursework.
 They can also provide nursing care via virtual delivery to patients in other NLC or compact states.
-To date, 39 states and counting are part of the NLC, with several more states either in the process of implementing it or having a "pending" status.
+To date, 41 states and territories are part of the NLC, with several more states either in the process of implementing it or having a "pending" status.

-Residing and practicing in an NLC state is also referred to as having a multistate or uniform license.
+Residing and practicing in an NLC state is also called having a multistate or uniform license.
 Such states are known to have a "mutual recognition model" of nursing licensure.
 States that are not part of the NLC are referred to as having a single-state license.